-Assessment of social and economic impact of Rich Waters projects
+Assessment of social and economic impact of Rich Waters projects, part 1

 Authors: Frida Franzén and Mats Svensson, Tyréns AB